Tesla CEO Musk puts US$100 million jolt into quest for carbon removal

 NEW YORK: Billionaire entrepreneur Elon Musk on Thursday (Apr 22) offered inventors US$100 million in prize money to develop ways to fight global warming by removing carbon dioxide from the atmosphere or ocean.

-"Right now we've only got one planet, said Musk, CEO of electric carmaker Tesla Inc. "Even a 0.1 per cent chance of disaster - why run that risk?
+"Right now we've only got one planet," said Musk, CEO of electric carmaker Tesla.
+"Even a 0.1 per cent chance of disaster - why run that risk?
 That's crazy!"

 In January, Musk announced his intention to offer US$100 million in prizes and set out the contest rules on Thursday, Earth Day.
 What organisers called the "largest incentive prize in history" will last for four years through Earth Day, 2025.